equinor/radix-platform/scripts/flux/README.md

 ## Teardown

 Run script [`./teardown.sh`](./teardown.sh), see script header for more how.

 Teardown will
 1. Delete flux and all related custom resources
-1. Delete the repo credentials
+1. Delete the repo credentials in the cluster
+   -  It will _not_ touch the keyvault